Bearish Engulfing Patterns

 This pattern typically occurs at the top of a bullish trend.
 You can read this signal as a peak or a slowing down in it’s moves up.
 It’s good to consider the prices of the stock that occurred before the bearish engulfing candle as well as after it.

 When they occur at the top of an uptrend it’s one of the most important factors of a reversal.
-Bearish engulfing candles can happen anywhere on a chart but the most powerful reversal signal is when it forms at the top (try our stock picks service free for 14 days).
+Bearish engulfing candles can happen anywhere on a chart but the most powerful reversal signal is when it forms at the top.

 The pattern has formed at a key resistance level that the bulls can’t break.
 The bears don’t want price to climb anymore so they step in.
 The highs of the bearish engulfing candle should be the highs of the pattern.